A faster algorithm for finding Tarski fixed points: The Inner Algorithm

 \begin{lemma} If $L_{a, b}$ satisfies the invariant then one of the following exists. \begin{itemize} \item A point $x \in L_{a, b}$ such that $x \in \Up(f)$ or $x \in \Down(f)$. \item Two points $x, y \in L_{a, b}$ that witness a violation of the order preservation of $f$. \end{itemize} \end{lemma}

 \myparagraph{\bf A special case.} There is a special case that we will encounter in the inner algorithm that requires more effort to deal with.
-One example of this case is shown in Figure~\ref{fig:lemlogn}.
+One example of this case is shown in Case 3.a.ii of Figure~\ref{fig:step2}.
 Here we have a point $p$ on the right-hand boundary of the instance that satisfies $p_1 < f(p)_1$, meaning that $f$ moves $p$ outside of the instance.
 If $b \in \Down(f)$, or if there is a top-boundary down set witness, then it is straightforward to show that $p$ and $b$ violate order preservation.

 However, if we have a right-boundary down set witness $(d, b)$ with $p \preceq d$ then we need to do further work\footnote{The case where $p \succ d$ will never occur in our algorithm, so we can ignore it.}.
-It can be shown that between the points $d$ and $b$, there exists a point $x$ that is a fixed point of the one-dimensional slice, meaning that $x_2 = f(x)_2$.
-We show that this point can be found in $O(\log n)$ queries by applying binary search.
-Then, there are three cases, each of which is shown in Figure~\ref{fig:lemlogn}. \begin{enumerate} \item If $f$ moves $x$ strictly down in dimension 3, then $d$ and $x$ violate order preservation, since $d$ is required to move upwards in dimension 3 by the properties of a down set witness.
+Note that the properties of a down set witness ensure that $d_2 \le f(d)_2$ and $d_3 \le f(d)_3$.
+But there are two possibilities for dimension 1.
+If $d_1 \le f(d)_1$ then $d \in \Up(f)$ and it can be returned by the inner algorithm.
+On the other hand, if $d_1 > f(d)_1$, then we can show that $p$ and $d$ violate order preservation.
+We prove this formally in the following lemma.